Brexit in England, Scotland, Wales and Northern Ireland

 Until the Article 50 process is completed, the UK will remain bound by EU law.
 Governments, regulators and courts across the UK will be required to continue to enforce our domestic laws and measures that implement European environmental law.

 The High Court has ruled that the Government cannot start the Article 50 process without the consent of Parliament.
 A Parliamentary debate could in principle delay the triggering of Article 50, or even block it.
-The High Court ruling is being appealed to the Supreme Court.
-The hearing will take place 5-8 December with judgment due in the New Year.
+The High Court ruling has been appealed to the Supreme Court.
+The Supreme Court heard the appeal 5-8 December, and is due to give judgment in the New Year.

 - Read the High Court judgment: R (Miller and Others) v Secretary of State for Exiting the European Union EWHC 2768 (Admin)